A complete guide with the best things to do in Santiago, Chile and tips on how to get there, how to get around, how many days to stay and much more!

 What to do in Santiago in the Winter

 There are several options for what to do in Santiago in the winter, practically all attractions are open but the highlight is the activities that involve snow, such as skiing, snowboarding and playing in the snow at one of the ski resorts, visiting the Embalse el dam Yeso, which has even more beautiful landscapes with snow.
-In addition, during this period you can also make visits to the wineries and their tours with tastings, visit museums, lookouts and walk on a free city tour.
+In addition, during this period you can also go wine tasting, visit museums, lookouts and walk on a free city tour.

 So, are you ready for a trip to Chile and its capital?
 If you have any questions, comment here. 🤗